artasparks/gpub/README.md

   * `content`

 #### Templating Variables

 A user may specify template variables in one of two ways:

   1. As JSON within the 0th-node comment of the first SGF.
-  2. As keys to the bookOptions objeect
+  2. As keys to the `bookOptions` option.

 As per 1., template parameters may be provided embedded with an SGF's first comment with the following format: